Pyrofab/MinecraftTranslationHelper/README.md

 Mod translations are annoying.
 You need to fiddle with text files and switch back and forth in your editors to make sure you get it right.
 And then the mod updates, new translations are added and you are lost among invalid translations and untranslated features.
-If you're a modder, you may also be afraid of changing translation keys as that may break existing translations.
+If you are a modder, you may also be afraid of changing translation keys as that may break existing translations.

 This tool simplifies your work by providing an intuitive interface to work with.